Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 management is independent of the underlying *KMS* *Endpoint* type.
-It is important to understand that developers do not need to care about instantiation of ''service entry points' '' servlets and that these are used just for control purposes and no for media delivery.
+It is important to understand that developers do not need to care about instantiation of ''service entry points' '' servlets and that these are used just for control purposes and not for media delivery.

 HTTP Player Service
 ^^^^^^^^^^^^^^^^^^^

 The *HTTP Player service* instantiates a download service intended for *HTML5 streaming*.
-Method ``onContentRequest()`` is called every time the *service entry point* receives a GET request from browser.
+Method ``onContentRequest()`` is called every time the *service entry point* receives a GET request from a client using Open API (directly or with HTML5 SDK).

 ::